 His story isn’t just about laughter; it’s a tale of influence, artistry, and a bridge between two worlds.
-Born in 1969 to two deaf adults, Wann’s introduction to American Sign Language (ASL) wasn’t just a necessity; it became his voice, his career, and his passion.
+Born to two deaf adults, Wann’s introduction to American Sign Language (ASL) wasn’t just a necessity; it became his voice, his career, and his passion.
 His approach involves using his personal experiences and observations from growing up in a Deaf community to create relatable, humorous content that bridges the Deaf and hearing worlds.

 Early on, Keith recognized the power of ASL as a tool for entertainment and education.
 He turned this into his unique selling point, bringing laughter and learning to both deaf and hearing audiences across the United States.